clockworklabs/SpacetimeDB/docs/STYLE.md

 ## Reference pages

+Reference pages are where intermediate users will look to get a view of all of the capabilities of a tool, and where experienced users will check for specific information on behaviors of the types, functions, methods &c they're using.
+Each user-facing component in the SpacetimeDB ecosystem should have a reference page.

+Each reference page should start with an introduction paragraph that says what the component is and when and how the user will interact with it.
+It should then either include a section describing how to install or set up that component, or a link to another page which accomplishes the same thing.

 ### Tone, tense and voice

 Reference pages should be written in relatively formal language that would seem at home in an encyclopedia or a textbook.
 Or, say, [the Microsoft .NET API reference](https://learn.microsoft.com/en-us/dotnet/api/?view=net-8.0).